huggingface/blog/introducing-csearch.md

 #### 6.1.
 GPT-2: Example One:

-First, we use the prefix text from the original [OpenAI blog](https://openai.com/blog/better-language-models/) which releases GPT-2.
+In this part, we use the prefix text from the original [OpenAI blog](https://openai.com/blog/better-language-models/) which releases GPT-2.

 > _In a shocking finding, scientist discovered a herd of unicorns living in a remote, previously unexplored valley, in the Andes Mountains.
 Even more surprising to the researchers was the fact that the unicorns spoke perfect English._